civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 60

-  **(1)** The **Regulator** is not required to issue **a petroleum-related** interest as a result of a call for bids.
+  **(1)** The Regulator is not required to issue a petroleum-related interest as a result of a call for bids.

-  **(2)** Subject to section 61, **if** the **Regulator** has not issued **a petroleum-related** interest with respect to a particular portion of the offshore area specified in a call for bids within six months after the closing date specified in the call for bids, the **Regulator** shall, before issuing **a petroleum-related** interest in relation to that portion of the offshore area, make a new call for bids.
+  **(2)** Subject to section 61, if the Regulator has not issued a petroleum-related interest with respect to a particular portion of the offshore area specified in a call for bids within six months after the closing date specified in the call for bids, the Regulator shall, before issuing a petroleum-related interest in relation to that portion of the offshore area, make a new call for bids.

-> **Explanatory Note**:
-> Existing text of section 60:
-> *Existing Text*:
-> > The Board is not required to issue an interest as a result of a call for bids.
-> > Subject to section 61, where the Board has not issued an interest with respect to a particular portion of the offshore area specified in a call for bids within six months after the closing date specified in the call for the submission of bids, the Board shall, before issuing an interest in relation to that portion of the offshore area, make a new call for bids.

 ### Section 34